bracke/bracke/_posts/2007-09-08-the-bourne-ultimatum.md

 title: The Bourne Ultimatum
 categories: miscellaneous
 ---
 Yesterday I watched the movie &#8220;The Bourne Ultimatum&#8221;.
-It premiered three weeks ago in Denmark, but only yesterday in the local cinema.<!--more-->
+It premiered three weeks ago in Denmark, but only yesterday in the local cinema.
+[//]: #
 <br><br>
 I liked both previous Bourne movies (&#8220;The Bourne Identity&#8221; and &#8220;The Bourne Supremacy&#8221;) and actually also liked the old version of &#8220;The Bourne Identity&#8221; with Richard Chamberlain.
 I was therefore very excited about this new (final?) movie in the Bourne series.<br><br>